-The boundaries of the regional groups were determined based on the following criteria:
+The boundaries of the four (4) regional groups were determined based on the following criteria:

-- 1. Uisce Éireann Operational Regions (North and West, Eastern and Midlands, and Southern Region): To allow us to optimise the staffing resources during the roll out of the four RWRPs. - 2.
+- 1. Uisce Éireann Operational Regions (North and West, Eastern and Midlands, and Southern Region): To allow us to optimize the staffing resources during the roll out of the four (4) RWRPs. - 2.
 The Water Resource Zone boundaries: To represent our current supplies.
-Due to the disproportionate volume of WRZs in the Southern Region, for administration of the roll out process, the area has been split into two groups, South West and South East. - 3.
+Due to the disproportionate volume of WRZs in the Southern Region, for administration of the roll out process, the area has been split into two (2) groups, South West and South East. - 3.
 Local Authority boundaries: This allows us to align the Local Authority Development Plans to our Supply Demand forecasts and to assess the full Options Assessments Process with our colleagues in the Local Authority Water Services Sections.
 In some cases, it was necessary to split the Local Authority areas to ensure alignment of the water supply delivery area, which can comprise an interconnected network supplying both urban and rural settlements.
 Where this is the case, we have aligned the overall growth with the RSES and the NPF projections by attributing the different growth rates to the proportion of the supply that is in the urban and rural settlements. - 4.
 Environmental Impact: As far as possible, designated water body catchments (or at least subcatchment areas), as delineated by the EPA under the River Basin Management Plan, have been used.
 This allows consideration of the WFD.

-Each RWRP will identify deficiencies and Need across the water supplies within the region and develop plan level solutions to address these issues.
+Each RWRP will identify deficiencies and Need across the water supplies within the region and develop regional plan level solutions to address these issues.
 The solutions will be identified in Uisce Éireann's planning and investment cycles.
 Their prioritisation will be based on criticality and risk.

-The RWRPs are subject to SEA and AA.
-Each of the four draft RWRPs and associated environmental reports have their own public consultation phases.
+The RWRPs will also be subject to SEA and AA.
+Each of the four (4) draft RWRPs and associated environmental reports will have their own public consultation phases.
+These public consultations are taking/have taken place throughout 2021-2023.

-The four RWRPs, along with their respective SEA Environmental Reports and Natura Impact Statement, have ensured that the cumulative impacts and in-combination effects of the other RWRPs are considered.
-The solutions have been developed to address those impacts to the fullest extent possible based on all available information.
+Each of the four (4) RWRPs, together with their respective SEA Environmental Reports and Natura Impact Statement will ensure that consideration is given to the cumulative impacts and in-combination effects of the other RWRPs.
+Adjustments will be made to address those impacts to the fullest extent possible based on all available information.

-1.5 RWRP-SE
+1.5 RWRP-NW

-The RWRP-SE and supporting material consist of the following documents:
+The RWRP-NW and supporting material consist of the following documents:

-• RWRP-SE
+• RWRP-NW

-The RWRP-SE presents an overview of the South East Region with respect to population, development and the natural environment and identifies specific challenges within the region.
+The RWRP-NW presents an overview of the North West Region with respect to population, development and the natural environment and identifies specific challenges within the region.
 It summarises progress to date, the Options considered, and the Preferred Approach identified at WRZ, Study Area (SA) and Regional Scale.